 The decrease in value of a vehicle.
 There are a few variables involved, such as the overall condition of the vehicle, the age of the vehicle, the make and model, and the total number of miles driven.
 Each of these variables are used to accurately value the vehicle.

-Car insurance carriers offer many types of rate reductions to help individuals save money on premiums.
+Car insurance companies offer many types of car insurance discounts to help individuals save money on premiums.
 The savings can be a result of alumni organizations, anti-theft devices, good student, and more.

 If a student attends college far from home, over 100 miles, and won’t be using a policy held vehicle during that time, then they could qualify for a premium discount.

 Anything that impairs an individual from operating a vehicle in a focused manner, including but not limited to drunk driving, texting and driving, emotional distress, distracting passengers, etc.